treeverse/lakeFS/docs/index.md

 ## What is lakeFS
 {: .no_toc }

-lakeFS transforms object storage buckets into data lake repositories that expose a Git-like interface.
-By design, it works with data of any size.

-The Git-like interface means that lakeFS users can use the same development workflows for code and data.
-Git workflows greatly improved software development practices - we designed lakeFS to bring the same benefits to the world data.

-That way, lakeFS brings a unique combination of performance and manageability to data lakes. *To learn more about applying Git principles to data, [see here](https://lakefs.io/how-to-manage-your-data-the-way-you-manage-your-code/).*
+lakeFS brings software engineering best practices and applies them to data engineering.
+Concepts such as Dev/Test environments and CI/CD are harder to implement in data engineering, since the data, and not just the code, should be managed. lakeFS provides version control over the data lake, and uses git-like semantics to create and access those versions, so every engineer feels at home with lakeFS in a few minutes.

+With lakeFS, you can use concepts such as ״branch״ to create an isolated version of the data, ״commit״, to create a reproducible point it time, and “merge” in order to incorporate your changes in one atomic action.

-The open-source lakeFS project supports AWS S3, Azure Blob Storage, and Google Cloud Storage (GCS) as its underlying storage service.
-It is API compatible with S3 and integrates seamlessly with popular data frameworks such as Spark, Hive, dbt, Trino, and many others.
+lakeFS is an open source project that supports managing data in  AWS S3, Azure Blob Storage, Google Cloud Storage (GCS) and any other object storage with an S3 interface.
+It integrates seamlessly with popular data frameworks such as Spark, Hive Metastore, dbt, Trino, Presto, and many others and even features an S3 compatibility layer.

+The vision of lakeFS is bringing this functionality across all the data sources in your data pipelines, from analytics databases to key value stores - and to allow one system from which you can easily manage the underlying data in all data stores, with atomic git-like actions.

 {: .pb-5 }